jacobsatora/microsoft-graph-docs/includes/data-connect-quickstart-08.md

 ## Optional: Visualize your Microsoft Graph Data Connect data in Microsoft Power BI

-This exercise describes how to create a report in Microsoft Power BI to visualize your Microsoft 365 data from Microsoft Graph Data Connect. **This step is entirely optional** but requires you to complete all the steps in the building your first Microsoft Graph Data Connect pipeline beforehand.
-Once you have your JSON file in your Azure Storage, complete the following steps:
+This exercise describes how to create a report in Microsoft Power BI to visualize your Microsoft 365 data from Microsoft Graph Data Connect.
+Before proceeding with this optional step, ensure you have completed all the necessary steps to build your first Microsoft Graph Data Connect pipeline.
+Once you have your JSON file in your Azure storage, follow these steps:

 1. Open your Power BI desktop application or download it from: [Download Power BI tools and apps](https://powerbi.microsoft.com/en-us/downloads/)

-2. Click on the **Get Data** window, select **Azure** and choose **Azure Blob Storage** from the list of Azure services.
+2. Click the **Get Data** window, select **Azure** and choose **Azure Blob Storage**.

 3. Click **Connect** to establish the connection between Power BI and your Azure Blob Storage account.

 ![A screenshot that shows how to connect to get data from an Azure Blob Storage in Power BI.](../concepts/images/data-connect-pbi-connect-blob-storage.png)

-4. Add the Azure Blob Storage **Account name or URL**: Enter the Azure Storage Account name and container name for the Azure Blob Storage account you want to connect to, then click **OK**.
+4. Add the **Azure Blob Storage Account name or URL**: Enter the Azure Storage Account name and container name for the Azure Blob Storage account you want to connect to, then click **OK**.

 ![A screenshot that shows how to add the Azure Blob Storage account URL to get data in Power BI.](../concepts/images/data-connect-pbi-add-blob-account-name.png)

+> **Note:**
-> **Note:** You can find your Azure Storage URL in the Azure Storage Account.
-Navigate to your containers and choose the container you want to connect, click on the Context menu (...), select **Container properties**, and copy the URL.
+> You can find your Azure Storage URL in the Azure Storage Account.
+Navigate to your containers, choose the container you want to connect to, click on the Context menu (...), select **Container Properties**, and copy the URL.

 5. Select **Transform Data** and click to go inside the first line that says **Binary**.